Theology

 Moses tells his people,

-“Do not say to yourselves, ‘The Lord brought me here to possess this land because of my righteousness (tsedakah; צְדָקָה).’ … It is not because of your righteousness or your upright heart that you are going in to possess their land, but because of the wickedness of these nations” (Deuteronomy 9:4–5).
+“Do not say to yourselves, ‘The Lord brought me here to possess this land because of my righteousness (tsedakah; צְדָקָה).’ … It is not because of your righteousness or your upright heart that you are going in to possess their land, but because of the wickedness of these nations” (Deut 9:4–5).

 The original Hebrew meaning of “holy” has nothing to do with the “holier than thou” attitude that people use today.
 Israel was set apart by God’s choice and for God’s purpose, not because of their inherent goodness.